If you haven’t received your W-2, follow these four steps:

 - Dates of employment

-- An estimate of the wages you earned, the federal income tax withheld, and when you worked for that employer during 2010.
+- An estimate of the wages you earned, the federal income tax withheld, and when you worked for that employer the previous year.
 The estimate should be based on year-to-date information from your final pay stub or leave-and-earnings statement, if possible.

 - File a Form 1040X On occasion, you may receive your missing W-2 after you filed your return using Form 4852, and the information may be different from what you reported on your return.
 If this happens, you must amend your return by filing a Form 1040X, Amended U.S. Individual Income Tax Return.